How you doin’?

 We click on a Google ad and if the page takes too long to load, you’re outta there.
 Within seconds you’re clicking on another ad.
 It’s become that easy, and it’s going to get easier.

 You’re in control, and it’s that very philosophy that I bring with me on whatever project I’m working on.
 My target audience is in control, not me or the company I’m working for.
 Jot that down.

 If there’s one thing I’ve learned on my journey through life, then it’s that experience definitely matters.
 Thing is, you’ve got to learn from every experience – good, bad and downright dreadful – if you’re going to get anywhere in life.
 It doesn’t matter what walk of life you’re from, how old you are, what your skin colour is, or how special you think you are; you’re going to experience so much in this world, and it’s up to you to decide if you want to learn from those experiences.

 Here’s a little exercise I do each day.
-On my drive home from to Nicosia from my office in Limassol, I mull over the day I’ve had and think to myself ‘is there anything I can learn from today?
-How can I apply what I’ve learnt?‘ You’ll be surprised at how much such a small exercise can help you grow in maturity.
+On my one hour drive from my office in Limassol to my home in Nicosia, I mull over the day I’ve had and think to myself ‘is there anything I can learn from today?
+How can I apply what I’ve learnt?‘ You’ll be surprised at how such a small exercise can help you grow in maturity.
 It’s my strong belief that we’re on a continuous learning gravy train that only stops when you want it to.

 Top Tip: Don’t stop.

 Another thing I do on my hour long journey to my office is to listen to podcasts – especially marketing-centric podcasts, and marketing books via Audible.
 Remember; learning never stops.
 If you think you’ve learnt it all, fall to your knees, look up to the heavens and shout ‘death take me’, cause you’re no use to anyone down here on earth.

 The ups and the downs